Virtual Regatta for Volvo Ocean Race

 The short review on April 4, 2018.

-Team Brunel won the double point epic Leg 7 plus one point as first boat passing Cape Horn.
+Team Brunel won the double-point epic Leg 7 plus one point as the first boat passed Cape Horn.

-Dongfeng just 15 minutes later crossed the finish line.
-AkzoNobel expected arrival on 5th of April but Turn The Tide of Plastic and Mapfre the next day.
+Just 15 minutes later, Dongfeng crossed the finish line.
+AkzoNobel was expected to arrive on April 5th, but Turn the Tide of Plastic and Mapfre arrived the next day.

 Team SHK/Scallywag make landfall in Chile.

-Vestas 11th Hour Racing boat on March 30 has dismasted 100 miles off the Falkland Islands then motored to port and now awaited logistics to be at the start of next leg 8 at 22nd of April.
+Vestas’s 11th Hour Racing boat dismasted 100 miles off the Falkland Islands on March 30, motored to port, and now awaited logistics to be at the start of the next leg, 8, on April 22.

-My virtual boat has crossed the finish line Yesterday as 207th.
+My virtual boat crossed the finish line yesterday at 207.

 ________________________________________________